plone/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

 #   If the Docker container is run with a UID other than the UID which owns the local file system persistent storage,
 #   explicitly make the container run with the correct UID.
 For example, `user: 1000:1000`.
 #   In that case, also make sure that the `db` service gets the same `user: 1000:1000` configuration,
-#   as they both need access to the filesystem
+#   as they both need access to the file system.

     labels: